-Do you ever feel the need to lock yourself in a dark room to decompress after a hectic day?
+Do you ever feel the aneed to lock yourself in a dark room to decompress after a hectic day?
 Do you tend to avoid watching anything that contains violence on TV or at the movie theater?
 Have you ever asked yourself, "why am I so sensitive?"
 If so, you may be what is known as a highly sensitive person, or HSP.

 Definition Of High Sensitivity

 It was in 1991 that Dr. Elaine Aron began researching high sensitivity, which she referred to as Sensory-Processing Sensitivity (SPS).
 Dr. Aron is known most for writing her book named above.
-The book aims to help people understand what it means to live life as a highly sensitive person, including how to deal with each characteristic involved in being an HSP.
+The book aims to help people understand what it means to live life as a highly sensitive person, including how to deal with each characteristic involved in dealing with a sensory processing disorder like HSP.

 Traits Of A Highly Sensitive Person

 Each highly sensitive individual may or may not have every one of the defining characteristics.
-It is said that some people will experience certain traits, which can be seen as positive or negative by some, to a greater degree than others will.
+It is said that some people will experience a specific personality trait or multiple traits.
+These traits may be seen as positive and negative influences depending on your perspective or what situation they present themselves in.

-For example, highly sensitive people may have difficulty tolerating noisy environments, some to a greater degree than others.
+For example, highly sensitive people tend to have, in some cases, difficulty tolerating noisy environments, some to a greater degree than others.
 They may also find that they startle easily, whereas others may not.

-HSPs can be hard on themselves, especially about any mistakes they might make.
-However, this may help them to prevent making similar mistakes in the future.
-Another trait listed in Dr. Aron's book is a need to relax.
-After exposure to too many stimuli, an HSP may feel that they need to isolate themselves to "recharge their batteries."
+HSPs tend to be hard on themselves, especially about any mistakes they might make.
+In some cases these mistakes can involve a supportive friend (which due to the sense of empathy that HPSs can have a significant impact on their well being.)
+However, this impact may help them to prevent making similar mistakes in the future.
+Another trait listed in Dr. Aron's book is about a need to relax.
+After exposure to too many sensory stimuli, an HSP may feel that they need to isolate themselves to "recharge their batteries."